 Items related to smoking

 This is another common item I find everywhere and not just at the beach.
-Cigarette butts are made of synthetic materials that do not biodegrade.
-Plastic lighters are found in the stomach of birds and marine animals.
+Corporations make cigarette butts out of synthetic materials that do not biodegrade.
+Plastic lighters are found in the stomachs of birds and marine animals.
 Honestly, I used to smoke a long time ago and I sometimes threw cigarette butts on the ground.
 I had no idea how bad they were for the environment.
 I pick them up regularly now as part of my Litterati mission, as I feel like I owe the environment for this terrible habit I used to have.

 I gathered dozens of cigarette butts and several lighters on the beach, here are a few examples:

-I also picked up plastic tips from Swisher Sweets, which if you’re not familiar, are inexpensive flavored tip cigarillos.
+I also picked up plastic tips from Swisher Sweets, a brand of inexpensive flavored tip cigarillos.

 What can you do?